-With our Creativity Awards, those high school students who are thinking about a career in science can get a head start on their dream.
+And with our Creativity Awards, high school students interested in a career in science can get a head start on their dream.
 We support high school students throughout California in stem cell research summer internships.
 Last year, we asked those students to show us the value of their experiences in blogs, videos and images.

-Undergraduate and masters students
+Undergraduate and Master's Students

-Our Bridges to Stem Cell Research Awards provide coursework and internships to undergraduate and masters-level programs at California state schools and community colleges.
-These programs train the next generation of stem cell scientists to fill jobs in California’s growing stem cell research sector—filling a void predicted by BayBio and the California Public Policy Institute.
-As the first participants graduate, students are already being hired into technician jobs, and being accepted into medical and graduate schools in large numbers.
+For our undergraduate and masters-level students, Bridges to Stem Cell Research Awards provide coursework and internships at California state schools and community colleges.
+These programs train young scientists to fill jobs in California’s growing stem cell research sector—filling a void predicted by both BayBio and the California Public Policy Institute.
+The programs’ first graduates are already being hired into skilled research technician positions and being accepted into medical and graduate schools in large numbers.

-Graduate and post-graduate students
+Graduate and Students